pomdtr/raygen/README.md

 ## Usage

-Write a csv or json file listing the title, command and optional description of the scripts.
+Write a `csv/tsv/json/ndjson` file listing the title, command and optional description of the scripts.

 ```csv
 title,command